 Hopped on the Flodesk train?
 Me too!
 It’s such a breath of fresh air, isn’t it?

-One of the best ways to utilize your email marketing tool of choice (Flordesk or not) is to offer a lead magnet (also called a content upgrade or opt-in freebie) to add email subscribers to your list.
+One of the best ways to utilize your email marketing tool of choice (Flordesk or not) is to offer a lead magnet to add email subscribers to your list.

-How to deliver a lead magnet to your subscribers using Flodesk
+How to easily deliver a lead magnet using Flodesk

 1.)
 Get your lead magnet put together